Authoritarian socialism: Tanzania

 Julius Nyerere attempted to socialist reform for Tanzania following those in Ghana and Senegal.
 The tenets of his initiatives were to promote the Tanzanian economy; secure state control over development; create a sole political party called the Tanganyika African National Union (TANU) which would be under his control; and share the benefits of all gathered income.

 The system—called ujaama—became a tool for nationalization of the Tanzanian people.
 In the system, all Tanzanains were encouraged to run for office, with no campaign funding allowed.
 Speeches in the election would not focus on the national issues, but rather on the quality of the individual, each of whom would be closely controlled by TANU.
 Structurally, the power was shared along regional boundaries, giving increased policy making power and resource allocation to these regions.
 Local institutions were downplayed, with leadership organizations often facing subversion from higher governmental structures.

-The first wave of elections in the Tanzanian general election produced a 100% voting rate for TANU officials.Kadima, Denis; Lodge, Tom; Pottie, David, eds.
-(2009).
-"Tanzania: The 1965 One-Party Elections".
-Compendium of Elections in Southern Africa.
-Electoral Institute of Southern Africa. pp. 353–354.
+The first wave of elections in the Tanzanian general election produced a 100% voting rate for TANU officials.